What to Look for in a Cannabis Environmental Control System in 2026

 Environmental control used to be a simpler question.

 Can the system turn equipment on and off?
 Can it hold a setpoint?
-Can it alert someone when the room is out of range?
+Can it alert someone when the room drifts out of range?

 Setpoints are not the same as crop reality